 It has features like classroom integration, export to CSV file, teams feature, email & brand customization, to make it more impressive & useful.
 ExtendedForms is a cool Google Forms app that you must try!

 Polls have become a part of the everyday basis for businesses, today on social media it has become a trend or an efficient way for creators/businesses to understand their audience’s opinions and work accordingly.

-Various online tools can help you to create online polls of different sorts.
 Here are some of the major types of polls that you’ll find mostly in political campaigns or can be used by businesses to conduct polls.

 - Benchmark Polls: It is probably the first poll conducted in a campaign.
 Often, such types of polls are conducted even before the candidates have announced their nominations.
 But sometimes, it occurs immediately following the announcements with the motive of raising funds.
 Benchmark polls help in analyzing where the contestant stands compared to its competitors.
 It is generally a short & simple survey of likely voters.

-- Push Poll: Unlike the previous three types, push poll is considered less a polling method and more an interactive marketing technique.
-It is designed with the motive to alter and influence the view of respondents.
+- Push Poll: Unlike the previous two types, push poll is considered less a polling method and more an interactive marketing technique.
+It is designed with the motive to alter and influence the views of respondents.
 The goal of ‘push polls’ is to reach the masses, irrespective of their will, and is planned with inclined and suggestive questions ensuring respondents are pushed towards unfavorable responses benefitting pollsters’ candidates.